 Possibly, but typically only after a court approves substitute service.

-Can email be used for substitute service?
+Can email be used for service by a substitute?

 Yes, in some cases, when supported by sufficient evidence.